py-pdf/fpdf2/docs/Unicode.md

 You could use any TTF font file as long embedding usage is allowed in the licence.
 If not, a runtime exception will be raised saying: "ERROR - Font file filename.ttf cannot be embedded due to copyright restrictions."

+## Fallback fonts ##

+It is possible to specify alternative fonts for FPDF to use if the current set font doesn't have all characters on the text.
+See an exemple [Here](EmojiSymbolsDingbats.md)